JaimeStill/gin-orientation/experiments/1.1-basic-gin-router/src/README.md

 1. **Package Declaration**: Standard Go main package
 2. **Imports**:
+   - `encoding/json` for JSON marshaling
    - `net/http` for HTTP status constants
    - `github.com/gin-gonic/gin` for the web framework
 3. **Main Function**:
    - Creates a default Gin router with logging and recovery middleware
    - Registers GET handler for `/health` endpoint
-   - Registers POST handler for `/echo` endpoint
+   - Registers POST handler for `/echo` endpoint that:
+     - Attempts to parse JSON body if present
+     - Returns stringified JSON body in message if successful
+     - Falls back to default confirmation message if no body or parse error
    - Starts the HTTP server on port 8080

 ### Key Components